 💡 Pro Tip: Always run

 Fast Foundation uses Terragrunt as the orchestration layer for Terraform.
-Terragrunt provides configuration management, dependency handling, and integrates our parameter management system that keeps infrastructure consistent across environments.Why Terraform + Terragrunt?
+Terragrunt provides configuration management, dependency handling, and integrates our secrets management system that keeps infrastructure secrets consistent across environments.Why Terraform + Terragrunt?

 Terraform defines what to create (resource definitions).Terragrunt defines how to orchestrate it (configuration, dependencies, consistency checks).